World Chefs: Gourmet "standing" restaurant a Tokyo hit

 Q:How do you balance costs and profits?

-A: “Our customers spend about 5,000 yen ($64) a person for food and drink, what I would charge 15,000 yen for at a proper Japanese restaurant.
+A: “Our customers spend about 5,000 yen ($64) a person for food, what I would charge 15,000 yen for at a proper Japanese restaurant.
 We do not want to charge more than that but by tripling the number of customers, we can enjoy the same amount of revenue.
-Also the cost for ingredients is 50 percent of the price we charge here, much higher than other first-rated restaurants.
+Also the cost for ingredients is 50 of the price we charge here, much higher than other first-rated restaurants.
 So rotation is the key.
 And we have to be always busy.”

 Q: How can you prepare so many different dishes?
 The menu ranges from fried matsutake, croquettes with snow crab, grilled sweetfish and then typical bar food such as potato salad and stewed beef sinew with daikon.